bezmoradi/tutorials/go/16-pointer.md

 Golang
 ```

-## How Do Stack/Head Memories Relate to Value/Pointer Semantics?
+## How Do Stack/Heap Memories Relate to Value/Pointer Semantics?

 Consider the stack as a storage area where the program manages function calls and local variables.
 When a function is invoked, the stack allocates space for its variables.
 Once the function completes, the stack automatically reclaims that space.
 While it's swift, it has a limited capacity in terms of size.
-When you pass a variable by value to a function, a copy of the variable's value is created and passed to a function.
-This process typically operates within the stack memory.
-Primitive types like integers, floats, booleans, and smaller structs usually follow pass by value semantics.
+The stack is efficient because allocation and deallocation are simple operations (just moving a stack pointer).

 The heap is a larger and more flexible memory space where you can allocate memory dynamically.
 Data stored in the heap doesn't get automatically released and there needs to be a process to manage memory deallocation and it's usually done using garbage collection.
-When passing a variable by pointer, you're passing a reference to the variable's memory location rather than its value.
-This reference manipulation often involves heap memory.
-Slices, maps, channels, and larger data structures like big structs typically follow pass by pointer semantics in Go.
+Heap allocation is more expensive than stack allocation but provides flexibility for data that needs to outlive a function's scope.

+**Important distinction**: Whether something is allocated on the stack or heap is determined by **escape analysis** performed by the Go compiler, not by whether you pass by value or by pointer.
+A value can escape to the heap even when passed by value, and a pointer might remain on the stack if the compiler determines it doesn't escape.
+The decision about stack vs heap allocation is independent from the decision about value vs pointer semantics.

+Note: Slices, maps, and channels in Go are often called "reference types", but this is somewhat misleading.
+They are actually value types that contain pointers internally.
+When you pass a slice to a function, you're passing the slice header (a small struct containing a pointer to the underlying array, length, and capacity) by value, not passing a pointer to the slice.

 ```go
 package main